 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description has good structural completeness with an explicit 'Use when' clause and covers the domain adequately.
-However, it relies on somewhat abstract category names rather than concrete actions, and the trigger terms could be expanded to include more natural user language variations.
-The description is functional but could be more distinctive and specific.
+However, it relies on somewhat abstract category names (automated metrics, human feedback, benchmarking) rather than listing concrete actions, and its trigger terms could be expanded to cover more natural user phrasings.
+The distinctiveness is moderate—it could overlap with general testing or ML evaluation skills.

 Suggestions

-Replace high-level categories with concrete actions, e.g., 'Build test suites, compute accuracy/BLEU/ROUGE scores, set up human annotation pipelines, run A/B comparisons between model versions'.
+Replace high-level categories with specific concrete actions, e.g., 'Create test suites, compute accuracy/BLEU/ROUGE scores, run A/B comparisons between prompts, build evaluation pipelines'.

 | Dimension | Reasoning | Score |